bibiki/bibiki.github.io/_posts/2023-04-26-many-ways-to-square-a-number.md

     return rez
 ```

-There is this nice method to quickly multiply two numbers that is refered to as Russian Peasant's Method.
+There is this nice method to quickly multiply two numbers that is sometimes refered to as Russian Peasant's Method (but is actually found in math documents from 1650 BC).
 It is based on the idea that a\*b=(2\*a)*(b/2).
 If b is odd, however, b/2 is not an integer and we want to stick to using integers only.
 So, the method recognizes two cases: b is odd or b is even.
 Let's multiply 7 by 7 to illustrate the idea:

 ```
 7*7=7*6 + 7